Digitalis ciliata

-Digitalis ciliata, commonly called Hairy Foxglove is a member of the genus Digitalis.
-It has thimble-shaped, yellow to cream colored flowers produced on perennial plants with evergreen foliage.
-It is native to the Caucasus and is grown as an ornamental in other parts of the world.
-The species name is derived from the fine hairs that cover the plants stems and flowers.
+Digitalis ciliata, commonly called hairy foxglove is a member of the genus Digitalis.
+It has thimble-shaped, yellow to cream-colored flowers produced on perennial plants with evergreen foliage.
+It is native to the Caucasus and is grown as an ornamental plant in other parts of the world.
+The species name is derived from the fine hairs that cover the plant's stems and flowers.

 Description

 Individuals of these species are herbs that grow from anywhere between 30 cm and 60 cm tall.
-They have an alternate leaf pattern with small green lanceolate leaves that are known for both their medicinal purposes and high toxicity when ingested.
+They have an alternate leaf pattern with small, green, lanceolate leaves that are known for both their medicinal purposes and high toxicity when ingested.
 The flowers are located at the terminal ends of the stems, and are arranged in a inflorescence pattern known as a 'raceme'.

 Flowers and fruit

 The flowers of Digitalis ciliata are a distinguishing feature that gave the entire genus its name, as it has a campanulate structure that also resembles a thimble and fits on the tip of the finger.
 The perianth has five parts and the color of the corolla is a pale-yellow.
-The species epithet, ciliata, is indicative of the tiny “hairs” that are apparent on the upper and lower lips of the corolla.
+The species epithet, ciliata, is indicative of the tiny "hairs" that are apparent on the upper and lower lips of the corolla.
 There are also tiny hairs that cover the leaves of the plant.
 The fruit is a capsule.